shrumit/Western-Timetable-Maker/README.md

 2. Run `npm install` to download dependencies

-3. Run `npm serve` to serve site on localhost with hot-reload.
+3. Run `npm run serve` to serve site on localhost with hot-reload.
 Make sure `search.json` and `master.json` have been generated and placed in `site/ttmaker/src/`.

-4. Run `npm build` to package everything for production.
+4. Run `npm run build` to package everything for production.
 Files will be created in `dist/`.

 ## Contributing